picadud/COE_Group3/Abaqus-Nanoindentation-Project-main/README.md

 ### The current files are set for experiments onto DP1000 grains 1441, 2744, and 3198 (please update this if you use a new material).
-The configurations for the simulation can be changed in configs/global_config.xlsx The parameters can be found in the paramInfo directory The parameter settings and FD curve data points can be found in files inside the results folder.
-The simulation directory contains templates and additional generated files for all the simulations that have been executed.
-The targets directory contains data points on the aimed target curve.
-The template directory contains file sets needed for each independent simulation.
+-The configurations for the simulation can be changed in configs/global_config.xlsx -The parameters can be found in the paramInfo directory -The parameter settings and FD curve data points can be found in files inside the results folder -The simulation directory contains templates and additional generated files for all the simulations that have been executed -The targets directory contains data points on the aimed target curve -The template directory contains file sets needed for each independent simulation